astrosmili/smili/README.md

-# Smili
+# Smili: Sparse Modeling Imaging Library for Interferometry
-Sparse Modeling Imaging Library for Interferometry **Please contact to [Kazu Akiyama](http://kazuakiyama.github.io/) at MIT Haystack Observatory, if you would like to try the library**.
+**Please contact to [Kazu Akiyama](http://kazuakiyama.github.io/) at MIT Haystack Observatory, if you would like to try the library**.

 ## Documentation